Curious about remote work, digital nomads and borderless living?

-Sign up to get my six best links delivered straight to your inbox each week 👇
+Sign up to get my best links delivered straight to your inbox each week 👇

 What is Counterflows?

-Counterflows is a curated newsletter about borderless living made by me, Lauren Razavi—a nomadic writer.
+Counterflows is a curated newsletter about remote work, digital nomads and borderless living made by me, Lauren Razavi—a nomadic writer.

 I send a weekly email with my six best links (longform, podcasts, software, books, documentaries) and an update on my writing, speaking, and policy work, which aims to enhance people’s understanding of digital nomads.